New company to boost landowner participation in development

 A new company aimed at strengthening landowner involvement in major development projects will begin operations next month.

-Minister for iTaukei Affairs Ifereimi Vasu confirmed in Parliament that Qele Maroroi Holdings Pte Limited will become operational on April 1.
+Minister for Ifereimi Vasu confirmed in Parliament that Qele Maroroi Holdings Pte Limited will become operational on April 1.

 The company will provide a platform for indigenous landowners to partner directly in development projects carried out on their land.
 The initiative is being implemented through the iTaukei Land Trust Board.